jocelynjeffrey/The-Fortune-Cookie-App-Angular-1/Lesson1/README.md

 The following tasks will be supported:

-* Local web server
+* Creation of local web server
-* Auto reload the browser when file assets are saved
+* Auto reload of the browser when file assets are saved
-* Optimize assets
+* Optimization of assets

 #### Initialize NPM
 Intialize NPM by running the `npm init` command at the following directory: `Lesson1/begin`